 consultative status with the Economic and Social Council. https://www.widowsforpeace.org/reports/statement-for-csw65-make-widows-matter-2021/

 "Resolution on the Situation of Widows."
 2022.
 Adopted by the UN General Assembly on March 15, 2022. https://www.widowsforpeace.org/reports/widows-speak-out-cedaw-2020/

 "Widows Briefing Paper and Action Guide."
 2019.
 Prepared by the Loomba Foundation for UN Member States relative to International Widows Day, June 23.
 The paper covers three points: the history of International Widows Day, building support for the cause, and an appeal for the creating of country-specific action plans to address the plight of widows. https://www.widowsrights.org/reports/IWD2020/IWD_Widows_Briefing_Paper_and_Action_Guide.pdf

-Read here about organizations who go beyond the emotional impact of this research and who take action.
+Read here about organizations who are compelled to respond to the profound impact of this research and take action.
 They are among the many who are creating the possibility of hope and a better future for widows in many countries of the world.